openmc-dev/openmc/docs/source/devguide/tests.rst

   :envvar:`OMP_NUM_THREADS` environment variable to 2.
 - Recent versions of NumPy use instruction dispatch that may generate different results depending the particular ISA that you are running on.
 To avoid issues, you may need to disable AVX512 instructions.
-This can be done by settings the :envvar:`NPY_DISABLE_CPU_FEATURES` environment variable to "AVX512F AVX512_SKX".
+This can be done by setting the :envvar:`NPY_DISABLE_CPU_FEATURES` environment variable to "AVX512F AVX512_SKX".
+When NumPy/SciPy are built against OpenBLAS, you may also need to limit the number of threads that OpenBLAS uses internally; this can be done by setting the :envvar:`OPENBLAS_NUM_THREADS` environment variable to 1.

 Generating XML Inputs
 ---------------------